rogerw-gh/newpiswitch/README.md

 ## Raspbian shows under-voltage warnings
 The problem can be solved by using shorter, thicker USB cables.
 With Pi Switch we are now shipping 30cm 22AWG USB cables which solve the problem entirely.

+## Add logging lines to softshut.py so that a message is posted to /var/log/messages when the switch is used to shutdown the Pi.
+## uses same call method as shutdown / reboot.

 ## How do I know if the service is running properly?
 Run the following command
 ```bash